Renal Artery Stenosis (cont.)

 - Which patients can benefit from surgical procedures for renal artery stenosis?

 - Find a local Nephrologist in your town

-What are medical treatments for renal artery stenosis?
+What surgical procedures are available for renal artery stenosis?

 Get tips on handling your hypertension.